Ring Doorbell Review

 Storage

-Although we didn’t have an intrusion while testing our Ring Video Doorbells, there was still footage we wanted to keep: our grandparents visiting our apartment for the first time, the kids coming home from their first day of school, or even that time that we missed a step, because hey — we can laugh at ourselves.
+While we didn’t capture any break-ins during our testing, there was still plenty of footage worth saving: grandparents visiting, kids returning from their first day of school, or even that time we missed a step — because hey, we can laugh at ourselves.

 Local

-- Ring Alarm Pro base station: This new base station for Ring Alarm security systems, which costs $249.99, is a hub and Wi-Fi router in one device.
-It also features a microSD card slot where Ring doorbells can send videos for local processing and storage.
+- Ring Alarm Pro base station: This base station, priced at $249.99, combines a security hub and Wi-Fi router in one device.
+It includes a microSD card slot where Ring doorbells can store videos locally for processing and storage.

 Cloud

 From there, we downloaded the clips we wanted to keep onto a hard drive we had lying around as a backup.
 This process was a bit more work than if they all saved directly on a micro-SD card, but overall, we didn’t exactly break the bank paying for 60 days of cloud storage.
-Now, Ring Protect actually gave us more services than just cloud storage, but we’ll get to that in a little.
+Ring’s subscriptions also include additional features beyond cloud storage, which we’ll cover shortly.

 Smart Home Integrations